Molecular lesion: Endogenous factors

-Exogenous Factors
+Exogenous factors

-Ultraviolet Radiation
+Ultraviolet radiation

 UV light, specifically non-ionizing shorter-wavelength radiation such as UVC and UVB, causes direct DNA damage by initiating a synthesis reaction between two thymine molecules.
 The resulting dimer is very stable.
 Although they can be removed through excision repairs, when UV damage is extensive, the entire DNA molecule breaks down and the cell dies.
 If the damage is not too extensive, precancerous or cancerous cells are created from healthy cells.

-Chemotherapy drugs
+Chemotherapy

 Chemotherapeutics, by design, induce DNA damage and are targeted towards rapidly dividing cancer cells.
 However, these drugs can not tell the difference between sick and healthy cells, resulting in the damage of normal cells.

-Alkylating agents

 Alkylating agents are a type of chemotherapeutic drug which keeps the cell from undergoing mitosis by damaging its DNA.
 They work in all phases of the cell cycle.
 The use of alkylating agents may result in leukemia due to them being able to target the cells of the bone marrow.